 The FECA was established by Public Law 103-3 which provides income and medical cost protection to covered federal civilian employees injured on the job, to employees who have incurred work-related occupational diseases, and to beneficiaries of employees whose deaths are attributable to job-related injuries or occupational diseases.
-The FECA program is administered by the U.S. DOL, which pays valid claims and subsequently seeks reimbursement from the NLRB for these paid claims.
+The FECA program is administered by the U.S. Department of Labor (DOL), which pays valid claims and subsequently seeks reimbursement from the NLRB for these paid claims.

 The FECA liability consists of two components.
-The first component is based on actual claims paid by DOL but not yet reimbursed by the NLRB.
-The NLRB reimburses DOL for the actual claim amount; as funds are appropriated for this purpose.
-There is generally a two to three-year time period between payment by DOL and reimbursement by the NLRB.
-As a result, the NLRB recognizes a liability for the actual claims paid by DOL and to be reimbursed by the NLRB.
+The first component is based on actual claims paid by the DOL but not yet reimbursed by the NLRB.
+The NLRB reimburses the DOL for the actual claim amount as funds are appropriated for this purpose.
+There is generally a two to three-year period between payment by the DOL and reimbursement by the NLRB.
+As a result, the NLRB recognizes a liability for the actual claims paid by the DOL and to be reimbursed by the NLRB.

 The second component is the estimated liability for future benefit payments as a result of past events.
 This liability includes death, disability, medical, and miscellaneous costs.
+The

-The NLRB determines this component annually, as of September 30, using a method that considers historical benefit payment patterns.
+NLRB determines this component annually, as of September 30, using a method that considers historical benefit payment patterns.

-Due to the small number of claimants, the NLRB uses the methodology of reviewing the ages of the claimant on a case-by-case basis to evaluate the estimated FECA liability.
-The determination was made to use the life expectancy of claimants of 84.0 and 86.5 years for male and female, respectively.
+Due to the small number of claimants, the NLRB uses the methodology of reviewing the ages of claimants on a case-by-case basis to evaluate the estimated FECA liability.
+The determination was made to use the life expectancy of claimants.